 - Drink plenty of fluids.
 Make sure you stay hydrated throughout the day and drink water often.

 - Reduce stress.
 Stress reduction and relaxation play a big part in staying healthy as you age.
 Make sure to schedule in time for enjoyable activities.
 Meditation, tai chi, yoga, and massage are some effective methods to reduce stress.

 - Get regular checkups from your healthcare team.
-Regular checkups will helpyour doctors catch minor health issues before they turn into major ones.
+Regular checkups will help your doctors catch minor health issues before they turn into major ones.

 You can’t turn back the clock, but when it comes to type 2 diabetes, you do have some control over your condition.

 After age 50, it becomes more important to monitor your blood pressure and cholesterol levels and to be aware of new symptoms.
-On top of this, you and your doctor should closely monitor your medications for any serious side effects.
+On top of this, you and your doctor will closely monitor your medications for any serious side effects.

-Both you and your diabetes healthcare team should play an active role in developing a personalized treatment approach.
+Both you and your diabetes healthcare team play an active role in developing a personalized treatment approach.
 With proper management, you can expect to live a long and full life with type 2 diabetes.